ddev/ddev/README.md

 * Create custom commands as simple shell scripts.
 * Trusted HTTPS support.

-Just running `ddev` will show you all the commands.
+Running `ddev` will show you all the [commands](https://ddev.readthedocs.io/en/stable/users/basics/cli-usage/).

 ## Contributing

-See the "How can I contribute" question in the [FAQ](https://ddev.readthedocs.io/en/latest/users/basics/faq/) and [Contributing.md](CONTRIBUTING.md).
+See the "How can I contribute to DDEV?" question in the [FAQ](https://ddev.readthedocs.io/en/latest/users/basics/faq/), and the [Contributing](CONTRIBUTING.md) page.

 ## Wonderful Sponsors